I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Miserable Sir Roger Tichborne

 As a farewell gift, she asked the miserly knight to donate food to the poorest people each year.
 Sir Roger pondered the request and set his crippled wife a cruel task.
-He was willing to give away all the wheat from an area Lady Mabella could crawl around while carrying a blazing torch before the flame burned out.
+He was willing to give away all the wheat from an area Lady Marbella could crawl around while carrying a blazing torch before the flame burned out.

 Another version of the story has Sir Roger pulling a burning chunk of wood out of the fireplace and telling his wife she had until the flames went out to claim a section of land.